 It even will allow you to cancel travel arrangements “for any reason”, such as the fear of Coronavirus.

-Already, airlines and other travel-related businesses are allowing passengers and guests to change plans without penalty.
+Airlines and other travel-related businesses have been allowing passengers and guests to change plans without penalty, but that may not last forever.

 What kind of travel insurance you should have, and how much it will cost, depends on how much protection is built in to your homeowner’s policy or your credit card agreement, and the length and cost of your trip.